su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 MIXING_VISCOSITY_MODEL = WILKE
 ```

 The Species transport is switched on by setting `KIND_SCALAR_MODEL= SPECIES_TRANSPORT`.
 For the mass diffusivity, the following models are available `DIFFUSIVITY_MODEL= CONSTANT_DIFFUSIVITY, CONSTANT_SCHMIDT, UNITY_LEWIS, CONSTANT_LEWIS` , where `CONSTANT_DIFFUSIVITY` is the default model.
-For the two first, a constant value for all species must be given in the .cfg file, as it is done in the species transport tutorial [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).
-For the UNITY_LEWIS, no values must be provided because the diffusivity is computed using the mixture thermal conductivity, density and heat capacity at constant pressure, for more information please see $^{3}$.
+For the first two, a constant value must be specified in the.cfg file for all species, as shown in the species transport tutorial [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).
+For the UNITY_LEWIS, no values must be provided because the diffusivity is computed using the mixture thermal conductivity, density and heat capacity at constant pressure; for more information, please see $^{3}$.
 For highly diffusive gases, such as hydrogen, the `CONSTANT_LEWIS` option could be used.
-For this option, the Lewis numbers of the N-1 species which a transport equation is being solved must be provided as a list using the following option `CONSTANT_LEWIS_NUMBER= Le_1, Le_2, ..., Le_N_1`.
+For this option, the Lewis numbers of the N-1 species for which a transport equation is being solved must be provided as a list using the option `CONSTANT_LEWIS_NUMBER= Le_1, Le_2, ..., Le_N_1`.
 Finally, for turbulent simulations, the turbulent diffusivity is computed based on the `SCHMIDT_NUMBER_TURBULENT`.
 For reference, please consult [the respective theory](/docs_v7/Theory/#species-transport).

 Finally, for the SST model, it is possible to provide the intensity and turbulent-to-laminar viscosity ratios per inlet.
-For this option, we use the following structure `MARKER_INLET_TURBULENT= (inlet_1, TurbIntensity_1, TurbLamViscRatio_1, inlet_2, TurbIntensity_2, TurbLamViscRatio_2, ...)`.
+For this option, we use the following structure: `MARKER_INLET_TURBULENT= (inlet_1, TurbIntensity_1, TurbLamViscRatio_1, inlet_2, TurbIntensity_2, TurbLamViscRatio_2, ...)`.

 As final remarks, the option `SPECIES_USE_STRONG_BC` is advised to be set to `NO` when the convective scheme for species and turbulent are `CONV_NUM_METHOD_SPECIES= BOUNDED_SCALAR` and  `CONV_NUM_METHOD_TURB= BOUNDED_SCALAR`, respectively.
-When `SCALAR_UPWIND` is used in both cases, the `SPECIES_USE_STRONG_BC`  is advised to be switched to `YES` to enforced boundary conditions and improve convergence for this convective scheme.
+When `SCALAR_UPWIND` is used in both cases, the `SPECIES_USE_STRONG_BC`  is advised to be switched to `YES` to enforce boundary conditions and improve convergence for this convective scheme.
 The convective scheme `BOUNDED_SCALAR` will be further explained in the section [Convective-Schemes](/docs_v7/Convective-Schemes/).

-Likewise, `SPECIES_CLIPPING= NO` is only adviced when the option '
-`SCALAR_UPWIND` is used, the option `BOUNDED_SCALAR` performs well without using the clipping option.
+Likewise, `SPECIES_CLIPPING= NO` is only recommended when the option `SCALAR_UPWIND` is used.
+The option `BOUNDED_SCALAR` performs well without using the clipping option.

-The other species transport options can be found in the species transport ([Inc_Species_Transport](/tutorials/Inc_Species_Transport/)).
+The other species transport options can be found in the species transport tutorial([Inc_Species_Transport](/tutorials/Inc_Species_Transport/)).

 For completeness, the options aforementioned are shown below: